 Since the governmental fund statements are presented on a different measurement focus and basis of accounting than the agency-wide statements, reconciliation is necessary to explain the adjustments needed to transform the fund based financial statements into the agency-wide presentation.
 This reconciliation is part of the basic financial statements.

 GASB Statement No. 34 sets forth criteria for the determination of major funds.
-For purposes of presentation, both the Florence Urban Renewal Fund and the Debt Service Fund are presented as major funds of the Agency.
+For purposes of presentation, both the Florence Urban Renewal Fund is presented as the major fund of the Agency.

-Major Governmental Funds:
+Major Governmental Fund:

 General Fund